LoopKit/loopdocs/docs/loop-3/displays-v3.md

 #### Automatic Temporary Basal Rate Example

 The graphic below shows an automatic temporary basal event.
-This was an automatic event commanded by *Loop*  as indicated by the `automatic` value of true.
+The indication this was an automatic event initiated by *Loop* is the `automatic` value is true.

 * The left side shows a temporary basal rate (TBR) in progress
     * The variable `isMutable` remains true while the TBR is in progress